-All logs that have been configured to appear in the console can be seen in the Agent logs panel.
-In this panel, you will be able to analyze, filter and manage logs, and add exceptions so that certain logs will no longer be generated.
+All logs that have been configured to appear in the console can be seen in the Agent logs menu.
+In this menu, you will be able to analyze, filter and manage logs, add exceptions so that certain logs will no longer be generated, and run Yara scans from logs.
 You can also Analyzing incidents to understand attacks.